mateoespinosa/rem/README.md

   4. Extract rules for each neural network we trained.
   5. Compare the performance of the neural network and the extracted ruleset in our test data.
   6. Dump all the results, statistics, and details of the experiment in the provided directory following the file hierarchy described below.

+If the output directory exists and contains data from a previous run, our runner will attempt to reuse it as much as possible to avoid recomputing things.
+If you do not want that behavior, please make sure to use different directories for different runs or call the script with the `-f` flag in it.

 Please note that if a configuration file is provided and command-line arguments are also provided, then the ones given in the command-line will always take precedence over their counterparts in the config file.
 The intent of this behavior is to speed up different iterations in experiments.